T. Ali: Biography

-Md.
-Tafazzal Ali is a Bangladeshi politician.
 He was elected from the Tippera North-East constituency in the 1946 Bengal Legislative Assembly election, becoming a member and deputy speaker of the Bengal Legislative Assembly.
 After 1947, he became a member of the East Bengal Legislative Assembly.
+In 1948, he was appointed as provincial minister for revenue in East Pakistan.
+Later, he was given the provincial portfolios of finance and agriculture.
+In 1953, he was appointed as federal minister for commerce in Pakistan.

-He served as a minister in East Pakistan, a federal minister of Pakistan, ambassador of Pakistan to Egypt, and was elected president of the Bangladesh Supreme Court Bar Association.
+In 1955, he was appointed as ambassador of Pakistan to Egypt for a year.
+He was elected president of the East Pakistan High Court Bar Association in 1962 and Bangladesh Supreme Court Bar Association in 1975.
+Ali died on 13 December 1988 at Bangkok Hospital, Thailand.
 Politician Reza Ali and military personnel Major Sadek Ali were his sons.